jweiland-net/weather2/Documentation/Administrator/Index.rst

 Multi plugin use
 ^^^^^^^^^^^^^^^^
 You can configure your scheduler task to save data to a specific storage page that you can later use in the plugin to access data.
-There is also an option to display only specific rows.
-Please use the field "name" to do this.
-In the plugin you can configure which "name" to use.
-To select the latest entry use the empty field.

 Change timezone
 ^^^^^^^^^^^^^^^